-According to the collaboration with schools (mainly focusing on practice), it is recommended that also research collaborations are strengthened.
+According to the collaboration with schools (which are right now mainly focusing on practice), it is recommended that also research collaborations are strengthened.
 For example, within the Research Methods course, collaborations could be installed and research could directly address school's needs (e.g., evaluation of a new learning programme, running an intervention study etc.).
 This would link theory, research, and practice further and make it obvious for students that research is also needed for school development process.